 The next stage is to provide larger versions of these stoves to the 8 schools that we work with for cooking lunches and boarders’ meals.

-The cook at Ngabolo school looks forward to being able
+The cook at Ngabolo school looks forward to being able to cook for 400 kids much more efficiently! |

 The Paradigm stove model works by ensuring a good draft into the fire, controlled use of fuel, complete combustion of materials, and efficient use of the resulting heat.
 It reduces fuel consumption by 80% and toxic smoke by 60%.
 For an idea of the sorts of stoves we are using, this video from the Global Alliance for Clean Cookstoves (UN) is a nice introduction.